-Claudia is a Walkley award winning documentary/podcast producer with ABC Radio National, working on Earshot and The History Listen.
+Claudia is a Walkley award winning producer at ABC RN.
+She is a contributor to the Earshot and History Listen podcasts.
 She has also taught journalism to First Nations broadcasters at James Cook University.

 Magdaline is an experienced leader who has been working in non-profit organisations with refugees, asylum seekers and migrants for over ten years in settlement, community development and social justice.

 Dr Nina Burridge is an Associate Professor in the School of International Studies and Education, in the Faculty of Arts and Social Sciences at the University of Technology, Sydney.
-She joined UTS as a full time academic in 2005 and has been involved in researching and writing and publishing about human rights, cultural diversity, global citizenship and women’s empowerment.
+She joined UTS as a full time academic in 2005 and has been researching and writing about human rights, cultural diversity, global citizenship and women’s empowerment.

 Mansour came to Australia as a Kurdish political refugee from Iran.
 He has hosted New Voice, a Farsi/Persian current affairs and community program, on 2000FM since 1998.
-He worked as a journalist for SBS Radio, ABC Radio’s Background Briefing and ABC TV’s Foreign Correspondent and was twice nominated for a Walkley Award.
-He is a NAATI qualified interpreter and has worked with the Department of Education.
-He also worked with Department of Immigration assisting the settlement of refugees.
+He worked as a journalist for SBS Radio and ABC Radio and TV and was twice nominated for a Walkley Award.
+He is also an interpreter and has worked with the Department of Immigration, assisting the settlement of refugees.